51Degrees/Device-Detection/varnish/README.md

 giving three seperate headers.

 ### Example
-If installing to a local directory using ``./build`, the executable is set up to use the example and can be easily tested.
-Start Varnish using the example VCL with:
+Start Varnish using the example VCL within the Device-Detection Varnish directory with:
 ```
-$ ./run
+$ varnishd -f example.vcl -a localhost:8080 -d
 ```
 In a Linux environment, the headers can be viewed with the command:
 ```